pubsubdb/pubsubdb/README.md

 <img src="./docs/img/open_telemetry.png" alt="Open Telemetry" style="width:600px;max-width:600px;">

-Designing workflows with PubSubDB is straightforward and effective, especially when dealing with legacy micro-service networks.
-For a deeper dive into how you can transform your micro-services and benefit from PubSubDB, see the [Refactoring 101 Guide](./docs/refactoring101.md).
+Designing workflows with PubSubDB is straightforward and effective, especially when dealing with legacy microservice networks.
+For a deeper dive into how you can transform your microservices and benefit from PubSubDB, see the [Refactoring 101 Guide](./docs/refactoring101.md).

 ## Initialize
 To initialize PubSubDB, pass in **three** Redis clients.
 This 3-channel design is crucial for its autonomous operation.
 PubSubDB utilizes the *store* to maintain the workflow state, the *stream* to guide activity transitions, and the *sub* to synchronize the [quorum](./docs/architecture.md) of engines.